 In the spring of 2012, Joel Lamphere brought water from the barn to a series of hydrants in the fields where our herd spend the summer.
 In the past we have used a combination of hoses, rubbermaid stocktanks, and floats to provide water for our animals.
 Tired of busted floats and leaky hoses, we acquired three Miraco waterers which we have adapted specifically to our needs, mounting them on moveable wooden platforms.
 In the fall of 2012 we built a bullpen for Batman and an additional hay rack to feed the growing herd.

 To keep the genetics of our herd varied, we artificially inseminated cows with semen from prize winning bulls hailing from Muddy Creek Ranch, Neil Effertz, and Australia.
 We now follow a practice of procuring a new bull every two years from respected American Aberdeen breeders.
 Unlike artificial insemination, bulls work 24x7.
-We currently have 76 animals in our herd, including one breeding bull SGL SULLIE (FM22946), 31 cows, 21 steers, and calves.
+We currently have 90 animals in our herd, including one breeding bull SGL SULLIE (FM22946), 41 cows, and a mix of replacement heifers, steers and calves.

 Year and number of calves: